mtumilowicz/scala-zio2-grpc-workshop/README.txt

       string title = 2;
       repeated string snippets = 3;
     }
+    ```
-   * In the above example, the Result message type is defined in the same file as SearchResponse – what if the message type you want to use as a field type is already defined in another .proto file?
+    * if the message is defined in another proto file, you have to use import `"myproject/other_protos.proto";`
-    * import "myproject/other_protos.proto";
+* updating messages
-* It’s very simple to update message types without breaking any of your existing code
+    * very simple to update message types without breaking any of your existing code
-    * Don’t change the field numbers for any existing fields.
+    * rule: don’t change the field numbers for any existing fields
-    * Fields can be removed, as long as the field number is not used again in your updated message type.
+    * fields can be removed, as long as the field number is not used again in your updated message type
-        * You may want to rename the field instead, perhaps adding the prefix “OBSOLETE_”
-* How do Protocol Buffers Work
-    * img here
-* Reserved Fields
-    * If you update a message type by entirely removing a field, or commenting it out, future users can reuse the field number when making their own updates to the type.
+        * problem: future users can reuse the field number when making their own updates to the type
-    * This can cause severe issues if they later load old versions of the same .proto, including data corruption, privacy bugs, and so on.
+            * can cause severe issues if they later load old versions of the same `.proto`
+                * including data corruption, privacy bugs, and so on
+        * advice
+            * rename the field instead, perhaps adding the prefix “OBSOLETE_”
-    * One way to make sure this doesn’t happen is to specify that the field numbers (and/or names, which can also cause issues for JSON serialization) of your deleted fields are reserved
+            * specify that the field numbers of your deleted fields are reserved
+                ```
+                message Stock {
+                    reserved 3, 4;
+                    int32 id = 1;
+                    string symbol = 2;
+                }
+                ```
-* Packages
+* packages
-    * You can add an optional package specifier to a .proto file to prevent name clashes between protocol message types. package foo.bar;
+    * prevent name clashes between protocol message types
+        * classes will be placed in a namespace of the same name
+    * example
+        ```
+        package foo.bar;
         message Open { ... }
+        ```
+* options
-* Options
+    * example
+        ```

+        ```
     * Individual declarations in a .proto file can be annotated with a number of options.
     * Here are a few of the most commonly used options:
         * java_package (file option): The package you want to use for your generated Java/Kotlin classes.
 If no explicit java_package option is given in the .proto file, then by default the proto package (specified using the “package” keyword in the .proto file) will be used.
 However, proto packages generally do not make good Java packages since proto packages are not expected to start with reverse domain names.
 If not generating Java or Kotlin code, this option has no effect.